 So we’ve seen that in this game, in order to play cards or use abilities, you need to pay their cost and in order to pay that cost you need to generate Crystal Points.
 There are two ways to do this.
 You can either use a Backup and “dull” it, which is essentially rotating the card like that.

 This gives you 1 Crystal Point of the element of the card.
 For instance, this is an Earth Backup, if I dull it I get 1 Earth Crystal.
 The other way to generate resources is to discard a card.
 You can discard any type of card, put it in the Break Zone and this gives you 2 Crystal Points of the card’s element.
-If you`re tired of cards, try online slots free Australia.
+If you`re tired of cards, try Slots Magic casino review online slots in Canada.
 For instance, if I discard this Earth Backup, this gives me 2 Earth Crystals.

 Now, we’ve seen all the basics, let’s play a couple turns!
 Ok so this is your play mat, this is essentially your battlefield.
 So there are different Zones, this is the Deck, this is where you put your deck obviously, like so.
 This is the Break Zone, the Break Zone is where you put your discarded cards or where you put your Forwards once they’ve been defeated or your Summons once you’ve used their abilities.
 Imagine a line here, this is where your Forwards go, this is where the Backups go.